Intermediate Governmental Accounting (or equivalent = basic understanding of GAAP for state and local governments)

 - How to avoid common reporting deficiencies.

-Before the day of the presentation, we ask that you please follow the instructions in the below links to test your computer.
+Before the day of the presentation, we ask that you please follow the instructions in the Frequently Asked Questions to test your computer.
 Please note: The tests should be completed from the same computer that you will use to view the GAAP Update.
 If you are participating with a group of people, only one individual needs to perform the test on the computer that will be used to view the GAAP Update program.